 The Group has, in a limited number of cases, designated certain derivatives as hedges of interest rate risk associated with the cash flows of highly probable forecast transactions such as forecast purchases of debt securities.
 To the extent these hedges are effective, the change in fair value of the derivatives designated as hedging instruments is recognised in the cash flow hedge reserve in other comprehensive income within equity.
 The gain or loss relating to the ineffective portion is recognised immediately in profit or loss.
 Amounts accumulated in the cash flow hedge reserve are reclassified to profit or loss when the hedged item affects profit or loss.
 In respect of a forecast purchase of a debt security classified as available for sale, the cash flows are expected to affect profit or loss when the coupons from the purchased bonds are recognised, or on disposal of the security.
 The application of hedge accounting is discontinued when one of the following situations occurs: when a derivative designated as the hedging instrument expires or is sold, terminated or exercised prior to the occurrence of the forecast transaction, when the hedge is no longer highly effective or expected to be highly effective, or when the Group revokes the designation of the hedging relationship.
 In these situations, the cumulative gain or loss on the hedging instrument that has been recognised in other comprehensive income from the period when the hedge was effective remains separately in equity until the forecast transaction occurs.
-This amount is reclassified to profit or loss when the hedged item affects profit or loss.
-If the forecast transaction is no longer expected to occur, the entire amount is reclassified immediately to profit or loss.
+This amount is reclassified to profit or loss.